brocaar/chirpstack-network-server/README.md

 [![CircleCI](https://circleci.com/gh/brocaar/chirpstack-network-server.svg?style=svg)](https://circleci.com/gh/brocaar/chirpstack-network-server)

-ChirpStack Network Server is an open-source LoRaWAN network-server, part of the [ChirpStack Network Server](https://www.chirpstack.io/).
+ChirpStack Network Server is an open-source LoRaWAN network-server, part of [ChirpStack](https://www.chirpstack.io/).
 It is responsible for handling (and de-duplication) of uplink data received by the gateway(s) and the scheduling of downlink data transmissions.